All the Times Busy Philipps Had BFF Michelle Williams' Back

 Busy Philipps and Michelle Williams' friendship is actually the best thing to come out of Dawson's Creek (sorry Pacey and Joey!).
 But seriously, this BFF duo is truly the gift that keeps on giving.

-In case you'd like a little refresher, Philipps and Williams, who are currently co-starring in Amy Schumer's film I Feel Pretty, met on the set of the WB series back when Philipps joined the cast in 2001.
+In case you'd like a little refresher, Philipps and Williams, who recently co-starred in Amy Schumer's film I Feel Pretty, met on the set of the WB series back when Philipps joined the cast in 2001.

 On screen, their characters—Philipps played Audrey and Williams played Jen—didn't have a lot of scenes together, but off screen, these two have been almost inseparable ever since.

-While promoting I Feel Pretty on The Late Late Show With James Corden last night, Philipps revealed an untold story about a time that she stood up for Williams in a bar.
-This got us thinking about all of the times that Philipps has shown that she's got her best friend's back over the years...and the list is long!

-Take a trip down memory lane with us as we look back at all of Williams and Philipps' best BFF moments.
-Best friends forever isn't a saying with these two...it's a way of life.
+Now that Philipps has a new talk show coming to E! in October called Busy Tonight, we can't help but wonder what sort of BFF stories the actress will share about her ride or die on the daily.

+OK, enough chatter, let's get to all of the reasons we love these two together...there are a lot.

+Once you've gotten serious friendship jealousy make sure to mark your calendars to watch Philipps take over E! at night when Busy Tonight premieres this month—Sunday, Oct.
+28 to be exact!

-1. When Philipps defended Williams and almost started a bar fight:
+1. When Philipps defended Williams and almost started a bar fight.

-During an appearance on The Late Late Show with James Corden this week, Philipps revealed that as a teen and 20 something, she was a little "wild," but she always had her friends' backs, especially Williams', as proven by an almost-bar fight incident.
+During an appearance on The Late Late Show with James Corden in April 2018, Philipps revealed that as both a teen and 20-something girl, she was a little "wild," but she always had her friends' backs, especially Williams, even during an almost-bar fight.

 "Michelle and I were at a bar one night, and this girl kinda was a little drunk, and accused Michelle of being really rude to her on a flight.
 Michelle Williams is my best friend for many, many years.
 She has never been rude to anyone ever.
 She is the sweetest, kindest, most loving human," Philipps recalled telling the story to James Corden.
 "If it had been me she'd accused, I would have been like, 'That kinda tracks,' but she accused Michelle of being rude, and I was just like, 'I will not stand for this.'"